osohq/oso/new-docs/content/python/reference/lib/sqlalchemy/_index.md

 title: SQLAlchemy Library
 aliases:
     - /using/frameworks/sqlalchemy.html
+description: The Oso SQLAlchemy integration enables data filtering and provides built-in models for RBAC.
 ---

 # SQLAlchemy

-The Oso SQLAlchemy integration enables list filtering to be used with SQLAlchemy models and provides built-in SQLAlchemy models for Role-Based Access Control.
+The Oso SQLAlchemy integration enables data filtering to be used with SQLAlchemy models and provides built-in SQLAlchemy models for Role-Based Access Control.